joshuaberkowitzus/PosterGenApp/README.md

 ## Abstract

-> In this work, we propose a new multi-agent LLMs framework that is guided by design principles.
+> In this work, we propose a multi-agent LLMs framework that is guided by design principles.
 > Our multi-agent LLMs adopt a workflow of specialist agents that mirrors a professional design process:
 >
 > - **Parser Agent** – extracts and structures all content from the source paper.